john-griffin/deno-dom-test/README.md

 - When tests fail output is not very useful
 - Tests must be run with `--allow-env` flag
 - `isContext` override will have nasty side effects
+- `isContext` override only works with version of `std` defined in import map, must be kept up to date

 ## References